Fuck Your Level 1 Backstory

 You’ve spent countless hours carefully crafting the perfect backstory.
 Sure, it’s a little wordy at 10 pages, but it’s got heart.
 You’ve really taken efforts to explore the emotional turmoil of your character’s youth and how that’s shaped them into a powerful, epic adventurer.
 You have a horde of engaging NPCs that fill their past, so as to provide the DM ample opportunity to pull them into the campaign.
 You have excruciating detail about your character’s appearance, and you’ve poured out their hopes and dreams into a word processor.
 Finally, it’s Session 0.
 You’ve blown off your first born child’s birthday party for this moment, and it’s totally worth it.
 The time has come to present your masterpiece to the rest of the players.
 But most importantly, it’s time to present it to your DM, who will no doubt interweave all the complexity and nuance of your tale into the campaign’s main plot, providing a climactic end to your character arc that will make your loins quiver with transcendent narrative indulgence.

 Except, that’s not how it goes.
 No one seems to give a fuck about your backstory.
 Why would that be?
 It doesn’t make sense to you.
 The other players don’t talk about your nuanced reference to a ring your father gave you as a child during your time at the local tavern.
 Your DM had the perfect opportunity to insert your estranged sister into the plot, but they didn’t.
-Don’t they realize she’s been on a pilgrimage that would take her through a town only 5 miles from the party on her way to bury the remains of your character’s demigod father in the Valley of Tears?
-(A location you expertly crafted).
+Don’t they realize she’s been on a pilgrimage that would take her through a town only 5 miles from the party on her way to bury the remains of your character’s demigod father in the Valley of Tears? (a location you expertly crafted).
 You feel frustrated, you feel unfulfilled, and you’re thinking maybe this isn’t the table for you.

 Fuck your level 1 backstory: It’s too long, too complex, too restrictive.
 It sets you up with unrealistic expectations and alienates you from the other players as it instills a subtle undertone of main character energy in you as a player.
 Let’s discuss an alternative, shall we?